 When is Drinking a Problem?

 Drinking problems are not measured by the amount someone drinks or how often they drink.
-What matters most is how drinking affects the person's life.
+What matters the most is how drinking affects the person's life.
 Your loved one may have a drinking problem if they:

 - Regularly drink more than they intended